beyarkay/masters-thesis/src/05_results.md

 Similarly to the 5-class SVMs, the 50-class SVMs performed very well with a minimum $F_1$-score of 0.955, a median of 0.974, and a maximum of 0.989.

-The weighted confusion matrices for the 50-class SVMs can be seen in Figure
-\ref{fig:05_in_depth_svm_conf_mats_unbalanced_classes50}.
-Both the balanced and unbalanced SVMs have a slight bias towards mispredicting the orientation of a gestures (as can be seen by the diagonals adjacent to the principle diagonal) but otherwise show very good performance.
+The weighted confusion matrices for the 50-class SVMs shows a slight bias towards mispredicting the orientation of a gestures (as can be seen by the diagonals adjacent to the principle diagonal) but otherwise show very good performance.

 The precision-recall plot can be seen in the appendix (Figure
 \ref{fig:appendix_in_depth_svm_classes50}) as it does not convey much useful